-PROXY for SERIES A PREFERRED STOCK AMERIGON INCORPORATED 5462 IRWINDALE AVENUE
+AMERIGON INCORPORATED 5462 IRWINDALE AVENUE IRWINDALE, CALIFORNIA 90041

-IRWINDALE AVENUE

-IRWINDALE, CALIFORNIA 91706-2058
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned, revoking all prior proxies, hereby appoints Richard A. Weisbart and James L. Mertes as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Series A Preferred Stock of Amerigan Incorporated held of record by the undersigned on March 31, shareholders to be held on May 24, 2000 or g of THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
+The undersigned, revoking all prior proxies, hereby appoints Richard A. Weisbart and James L. Mertes as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Series A Preferred Stock of Amerigon Incorporated held of record by the undersigned on March 31, 2000 at the annual meeting of shareholders to be held on May 24, 2000 or any adjournment thereof.

+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
 IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE DIRECTOR NOMINEES IN PROPOSAL (1) AND FOR PROPOSALS (2), (3) AND (4).
 WITH RESPECT TO ANY OTHER BUSINESS PROPERLY BROUGHT BEFORE THE ANNUAL MEETING AND ANY ADJOURNMENTS THEREOF, IN THE DISCRETION OF RICHARD A. WEISBART AND JAMES L. MERTES IN ACCORDANCE WITH THEIR BEST JUDGMENT.

-[X] Please mark your votes as in this e examp] Le PROPOSAL (1): The election of the nominees for director specified in the Proxy Statement to the Board of Directors: Oscar B. Marx III, Roy A. Anderson, John W. Clark, Paul Oster and James J. Paulsen.
-(INSTRUCTION: To withhold authority to v nominee's name in the space below.) ote f - or any nominee, write e that PROPOSAL (2): Approval of amendment to the Certificate of Determination of the Series A Preferred Stock. [] AGAINST [] ABSTAIN PROPOSAL (3): Approval an amendment to our Articles of Incorporation eliminating Class B Common Stock and renaming Class A Common Stock as Common Stock. [] FOR [] AGAINST [] ABSTAIN PROPOSAL (4): Approve an amendment to the 1997 Stock Option Plan to increase the number of shares of Class A Common Stock authorized from 150,000 to 1,300,000. [] FOR [] AGAINST [] ABSTAIN THIS PROXY IS SOLICITED ON BEHAL F OF THE BO ARD OF DIRECTO RS NOTE: PLEASE SIGN EXACTLY AS YOUR NAME APPEARS ON THIS PROXY CARD.
+/X/ Please mark your votes as in this example

+PROPOSAL (1): The election of the nominees for director specified in the Proxy Statement to the Board of Directors: Oscar B. Marx III, Roy A. Anderson, John W. Clark, Paul Oster and James J. Paulsen.

+/ / FOR ALL NOMINEES LISTED ABOVE (EXCEPT AS MARKED TO THE CONTRARY BELOW)

+(INSTRUCTION: To withhold authority to vote for any nominee, write that nominee's name in the space below.)

+PROPOSAL (2): Approval of amendment to the Certificate of Determination of the Series A Preferred Stock.

+//FOR //AGAINST //ABSTAIN

+PROPOSAL (3): Approval an amendment to our Articles of Incorporation eliminating Class B Common Stock and renaming Class A Common Stock as Common Stock.

+PROPOSAL (4): Approve an amendment to the 1997 Stock Option Plan to increase the number of shares of Class A Common Stock authorized from 150,000 to 1,300,000.

+NOTE: PLEASE SIGN EXACTLY AS YOUR NAME APPEARS ON THIS PROXY CARD.
 IF SHARES ARE HELD JOINTLY, EACH HOLDER SHOULD SIGN.
 EXECUTORS, ADMINISTRATORS, TRUSTEES, GUARDIANS, ATTORNEYS AND AGENTS SHOULD GIVE THEIR FULL TITLES.
 IF THE STOCKHOLDER IS A CORPORATION, SIGN IN FULL CORPORATE NAME BY THE AUTHORIZED OFFICER.
-Signatur e nature (if joi

 Signature

 Signature (if jointly held)

-Dated: .
-200 c
+Dated: